TestSimOrg/IELTS-simulator/backend/models/readme.md

         ```
         {
 		    "startQuestionNum": 7,
 		    "endQuestionNum": 10,
-        	"standAlone": true,
+		    "standAlone": false,
-        	"qTypeList": true,
+		    "numOfWords": 1,
+		    "numOfNum": 0,
 		    "questionHeader": "Look at the following items (Questions 7-10) and the list of groups below.\nMatch each item with the group which first invented or used them.\nWrite the correct letter A-E in boxes 7-10 on your answer sheet.\nNB you may use any letter more than once",
-        	"questionOptionRepeatable": true,
+		    "questionStatement": "Which hotel matches each description?",
 		    "questionTitle": "First invented or used by",
-        	"questionStatements": [
+		    "questionOptions": [
 		    	"A The Chinese",
 		    	"B The Indians",
 		    	"C The British",
 		    	"D The Arabs",
 		    	"E and The Americans"
 		    ],
 		    "numStatements": [
 		    	"7 black powder",
 		    	"8 rocket-propelled arrows for fighting",
 		    	"9 rocket as war weapons",
 		    	"10 the rocket launcher"
 		    ],
         	"answer": [
         		{
         			"number": 7,